zymdev/nzvisa/student-visa/statement-of-purpose.md

 Both children are currently studying in Singapore.
 May La Min holds a student pass and will be attending Primary 4 next year.
 Kyal Sin Khaing will be attending Primary 1 next year, and her student pass has recently been approved.

 Singapore has become our family's second home.
 My husband has worked there continuously since 2010 (15 years), and our entire family life - from our daughters' births to their education and social development - is deeply rooted in Singapore.
-We maintain our primary residence at 139 Pasir Ris Street 11, #07-195, Singapore 510139, as documented in "Evidence of my situation and plans.pdf".
+We maintain our primary residence at 139 Pasir Ris Street 11, #07-195, Singapore 510139.
+Additionally, one of my siblings is also working in Singapore, further strengthening our family connections there.
+Evidence of my children's Student Passes and Letters of Certification from their primary schools are provided in "Evidence of my situation and plans.pdf".

 Our Family's Immigration Status in Singapore

-My Husband (Financial Guarantor): Yar Min holds a Singapore Employment Pass linked to his employment at NETe2 Asia since October 2010.
+My Husband (Financial Guarantor): Zay Yar Min holds a Singapore Employment Pass linked to his employment at NETe2 Asia since October 2010.
 His Employment Pass has been continuously renewed for 15 years and remains valid.
-Complete documentation including Certificate of Employment, 12 months of payslips, and five years of tax assessment documents (IRAS Notices of Assessment 2021-2025) are provided in "Financial guarantor employment and income.pdf".
+Complete documentation including Certificate of Employment, 12 months of payslips, and five years of tax assessment documents (IRAS Notices of Assessment 2021-2025) are provided in "Evidence of the Financial Guarantor Employment and Income.pdf".

 Myself (Applicant): I hold a Singapore Dependant Pass linked to my husband's Employment Pass, continuously renewed since June 2015 (10 years).
 Documentation is provided in "Singapore Dependant Pass.pdf".